Rivera-Mulia-Lab/PARTAGE/README.md

 partage_data_analysis_environment.yml: YML file containing the packages used for the conda environment for the plotting and analysis of the PARTAGE data

-pipeline_environment.yml: YML file containing hte packages used for the conda environment for the processing of raw fastq files to RPKM and log2 RT files.
+pipeline_environment.yml: YML file containing the packages used for the conda environment for the processing of raw fastq files to RPKM and log2 RT files.